Garage apartment

-A garage apartment (also called a coach house, garage suite or in Australia, Fonzie flat) is an apartment built within the walls of, or on top of, the garage of a house.
-The garage may be attached or a separate building from the main house, but will have a separate entrance and may or may not have a communicating door to the main house.
+A garage apartment (also called a coach house, garage suite or in Australia, Fonzie flat) is a residential unit located within, or above, a garage accociated with a house.
+The garage may be attached to or detached from the main dwelling, and the unit typically has a separate entrance through internal access may also be present.
 A garage apartment is one type of "accessory dwelling unit" or ADU, a term used by architects, urban planners and in zoning ordinances to identify apartments smaller than the main dwelling on one lot or parcel of land.
 Other examples of ADUs include granny flats, English basements, mother-in-law suites, and auxiliary units.

-In the U.S., garage apartments are frequently found in older urban areas, either in secondary buildings designed for such purposes (sometimes called 'guest' or 'carriage' houses), or converted into residential units from their original use.
+In the United States, garage apartments are commonly found in older urban areas, either as purpose-built secondary strustures (sometimes referred to as 'guest' or 'carriage' houses), or as conversions of existing buildings.
 ADUs may be regulated by size, occupancy, lot size, core features (such as kitchens or bathrooms), other building codes and parking allotment.

-The idea of integrating garage apartments into urban planning is a key aspect of new urbanism, although many jurisdictions in the U.S. prohibit new construction of or occupancy of ADUs except for relatives.
+Garage apartments are sometimes discussed in the context of new urbanism, and related approaches to urban planning.
+In some jurisdictions in the United States, the construction or occupancy of accessory dwelling units is restricted by zoning regulations, including limitations on who may occupy them.

 Origins

-The word "garage", introduced into the English language in 1902, comes from the French word garer, meaning "shelter".
+The word "garage", introduced into English in 1902, derives from the French word garer, meaning "to shelter".
 By 1908, architect Charles Harrison Townsend commented in The Builder that "for the designation of a house for an automobile we chiefly use the French word 'garage,' and also, in my opinion, the more desirable English equivalent 'motor house'.

 In the past, garages were separate buildings from the house ("detached garage").
 Sometimes a garage was built with an apartment above it that could be rented out.
 As automobiles became more popular, the concept of attaching a garage directly to a home became a common practice.
 Garage apartments are becoming increasingly popular because of their versatility and functionality.
 While a person with a detached garage has to walk outside in all kinds of weather, a person with an attached garage has a much shorter commute inside the building.